Navigating the New Soap Landscape in Healthcare: FDA Final Rule, Science of Soap & Best Practices for Skin Health

-- Define important attributes of a hand soap, including efficacy, skin health, and aesthetics needed to drive hand hygiene compliance
+- Define important attributes of a hand hygiene product, including efficacy, skin health, and aesthetics needed to drive hand hygiene compliance.